The Importance of Visual Regression Testing

 This is where regression testing comes in, and visual regression testing along with it.

 In simple terms, a regression is when something slides backwards or goes back to how it was before, and regression testing is checking to make sure this has not happened when your code has been tweaked, changed, or improved upon.
-Visual regression testing is a way of doing that testing with the visual aspects of the software -- mostly notably, the user interface (UI) or user experience (UX).
+Visual regression testing is a way of doing that testing with the visual aspects of the software -- mostly notably, the user interface (UI) or user experience design (UX).

 Likewise, the process seeks to validate the layout and appearance of the interface which users will see, whatever that may be for the context you’re developing.